pink-gin/hello-world/README.md

 # hello-world
 This is my first project.
-I want to become a programmer, and I like pink sofubis, especially pink ones.
+I want to become a programmer, and I like sofubis, especially pink ones.